Chennai Mass Rapid Transit System: Network and lines

-The MRTS line is largely elevated, with at-grade sections at its terminals.
-The 19 km line from Chennai Beach to Velachery has a 15 km elevated section and runs for about 4 km at surface.
-From Chennai Beach to Park Town, the line runs at-grade along the suburban railway line.
+The 23.98 km line from Chennai Beach to St. Thomas Mount is largely elevated, with a few at-grade sections along the line.
+The line runs at-grade for 2.4 km from Chennai Beach to Park Town, alongside the suburban railway line.
 From the Park Town station, the line becomes elevated and roughly follows the course of the Buckingham Canal, which runs parallel to the Coromandel Coast.
-The line remains elevated for the alignment of the second phase up to Perungudi, after which it returns to an at-grade section at the Velachery station.
-The 5 km extension of the line from Velachery to St. Thomas Mount is planned to be elevated.
+The line remains elevated for the alignment of the second phase up to Perungudi, after which it returns to an at-grade section at the Velachery station, after which the final section of the line from Velachery to St. Thomas Mount is again elevated.